Luminance Pricing 2026: What It Costs and What to Expect

 - If you need contract creation and negotiation at scale: Bind Enterprise or Ironclad

-- If you need both: Consider a combination (e.g., Bind for creation + Luminance for analysis)
+- If you need both: consider a combination (for example, Bind for creation plus Luminance for analysis)

 What You Get With Luminance